|

 it was last-minute checks for needed equipment - cameras, batteries,

-hat, sunblock, water and away it was to the boat Peejay V.
+hat, sunblock, water and away it was to the White

-V is a 24-metre luxury launch specifically built for the tours to
+The luxury launch was specifically built for the tours to

 White Island.
 It has a cruising speed of 19 knots, thanks to twin